 When you retire, your income usually reduces.
 To help you manage, you may be able to get certain benefits on top of any State Pension you're entitled to.
 Some of these benefits are age-related, others depend on your income.
 Tax allowances are also more generous from age 65 if your income's below a certain level.

 When you reach State Pension age you no longer pay National Insurance contributions, (NICs) but you don't automatically stop paying Income Tax.
 If your taxable income – including your pension – is more than your tax-free allowances you're still a taxpayer.

 How your pension income is taxed

-Your State Pension and any company or personal pensions you get are taxable.
-State Pensions are paid without tax deducted, but company and personal pensions usually have tax taken off first.
+Your State Pension and any workplace or personal pensions you get are taxable.
+State Pensions are paid without tax deducted.
+Workplace and personal pensions usually have tax taken off first.

 How you pay tax on your pension income depends on which type you get and your overall taxable income.
 If you're on a low income you may be able to claim tax back.

 Savings interest and retirement annuity income (a regular income payable for life) are normally taxed before you receive them.
 If you have a low income in retirement, you may be able to get these types of income tax-free.
 You may also be able to reclaim tax you've overpaid on them in the past.